Lochneska/t470s-hackintosh/README.md

 # t470s-hackintosh
 Near perfect hackintosh EFI for the T470S, currently only tested on Ventura 13.6. :)

 BIG, BIG shoutout to MultimediaLucario - a rather large part of my EFI comes from his.
-Please checkout his page, as it contains an amazing initialization guide, and post install tips too (I especially reccomend undervolting). :) https://github.com/MultimediaLucario/Lenovo-ThinkPad-T470
+Please check out his page, as it contains an amazing initialization guide, and post install tips too.
+(I especially recommend undervolting!) :) https://github.com/MultimediaLucario/Lenovo-ThinkPad-T470

 Obviously I have made some modifications, not sure if these apply to the T470, but they sure do for the T470s: